-- Cover larger distances to see more of what the park has to offer, by riding through pampas, forests, glaciers and mountains.
+- Covering larger distances means seeing more of what the park has to offer, by riding through pampas, forests, glaciers and mountains.

 - Experience the park through the eyes of gauchos whose families have been living and working on this land for hundreds of years

-- Get a taste of authentic Patagonian hospitality at one of the many working estancias, where the views stretch for miles and the decor hints at a more rustic past
+- Enjoy authentic Patagonian hospitality at one of the many working estancias, where the views stretch for miles and the decor hints at a more rustic past

 Ways to ride

 Get a taste of gaucho culture by spending a few days in the saddle, exploring Torres del Paine's ever-changing landscapes.
-Some shorter trips visit some of the more remote landmarks in the national park such as Glacier Dickson, others ride between some of the working estancias of the park, still owned by the families who have lived here for generations.
+Some shorter trips take you to some of the more remote landmarks in the national park such as Glacier Dickson, while others journey between some of the working estancias of the park, still owned by the families who have lived here for generations.